 - Responsible investors who consider ESG (environmental, social and governance) factors improve long-term returns

 - Markets are behavioural in nature and not always perfect.
-Active management of securities and asset allocation can often (but not always) add value and reduce risk
+Active management of securities can often (but not always) add value and reduce risk

 - External investment specialists are able to offer greater resources and flexibility in relation to investment strategy design and implementation.

 Reflecting our investment beliefs, the Foundation is a long-term investor.
-We use an independent Investment Consultant, Mercer to assist in the design of the investment strategy and the selection of Investment Managers.
+We use an independent Investment Advisor, Mercer to assist in the design of the investment strategy and the selection of Investment Managers.

 We aim for an investment strategy that includes a diverse set of investment assets.
 We believe the investment structure should not be so complex as to introduce unnecessary costs.
-We prefer sector specialist Investment Managers.
+We prefer Investment Managers with particular expertise in each asset class.
 Manager-of-manager strategies are considered a useful means of implementation.
 Active management is favoured, but if considered appropriate, passive management may be used in some cases.

 We’re committed to integrating consideration of environmental, social and governance (ESG) issues into our investment decision making process and developing guidelines to integrate ESG considerations across different types of investments.